 - Transfusion-related acute lung injury: This manifests as acute respiratory distress syndrome within several hours of a transfusion.
 Clinical signs include dyspnea, tachypnea, tachycardia, fever and pulmonary edema.
 The cause of TRALI is unknown and the incidence is difficult to document in animals, because we do not often determine the cause of transfusion-associated dyspnea.

 - Hemolysis: Non-immunological hemolysis of erythrocytes occurs secondary to bacterial contamination, inappropriate administration, mishandling and use of out-dated products.
 Mechanical hemolysis can occur with infusion through small needles or catheters, plugged lines or rapid infusion.
 Some peristaltic pumps can also cause mechanical hemolysis.
 Overheating (> 37°C) or freezing of erythrocytes will also cause hemolysis as will administration of red cells with hypotonic solutions (such as 5% dextrose in water).
-Non-immunological hemolysis can be prevented by paying close attention to handling and administration of whole blood and blood products.
+Non-immunological hemolysis can be prevented somewhat by paying close attention to handling and administration of whole blood and blood products, however prolonged storage of blood products may result in hemolysis regardless.
+A study of 180 packed RBC units showed minimal hemolysis after collection, with hemolysis occurring with increased storage time in just over half of the units by 6 weeks of storage refrigerated.
+Such hemolyzed products may not meet blood bank specifications for transfusion (Ferreira et al 2018).

 - Bacterial contamination: Blood is an excellent culture medium and bacteria that can proliferate at cold temperatures, such as Pseudomonas and Serratia species, can contaminate blood units and lead to hemolytic reactions (Stefanetti et al 2016).
 A study of 49 blood units, showed a low rate of bacterial contamination with gastrointestinal organisms (Enterococcus and Escherischia coli) (Miglio et al 2016).
 Infusion of gram-negative bacteria (dead or alive) will result in endotoxic shock, with clinical signs of fever, hypotension, hemolysis, vomiting, diarrhea and DIC.
 Contaminated blood is usually dark or discolored and may contain bubbles, particulate material or clots.
 If a reaction occurs, the transfusion should be ceased and the bag cultured and gram-stained.
 Supportive care is then instituted, however the prognosis is poor.
 Contamination can be kept to a minimum by the use of aseptic techniques (for blood transfusion collection from the donor and for administration) and by completing a transfusion over 3 to 4 hours.